pitrecki/BenchIt/README.md

 You will able to measure the perfomrance of your code

 Main features:
-- Write the result to a file along
+- Write the result to a file
 - Calculation of minimum, maximum and  average execution time of a section of code